Xiaoyu-Su-20/JPMorgan-Assistive-Robot/README.md

 # Description
-This is a pipeline that takes a folder of videos and output a csv file containing keypoints image of every frame of every video.
+The root directory contains a pipeline that takes a folder of videos and output a csv file containing keypoints image of every frame of every video.
 It requires a local OpenPose software installed.
 The instructions can be found here: https://github.com/CMU-Perceptual-Computing-Lab/openpose.
 The folder needs to have a folder named "input" and a folder named "output".

 ## Run a sample video
 ```